mu373/documentation/docs/computation/hpc/intro/conda.md

 :::

-## Using conda in Discovery
+## Using conda in Discovery {#discovery}

 ### Anaconda is not loaded by default
-Since Anaconda is not loaded on Discovery by default, the `conda` command is not accessible at this point.
+By default, the `conda` command is not accessible at the initial state when the users login to their shell.

 ```shell-session
 $ conda
 bash: conda: command not found
 ```

-You can also confirm this also by checking the list of loaded modules.
+You can confirm that the `anaconda3` module, which includes `conda` command, is not yet loaded by printing the list of loaded modules.
 The only default module loaded is the `discovery` module.
 ```shell-session
 $ module list
 Currently Loaded Modulefiles:
   1) discovery/2021-10-06
 ```

-### Loading Anaconda module
+### Loading Anaconda module {#load-module}
-To use Anaconda, load the `anaconda3` module as follows:
+To use `conda` command, load the `anaconda3` module as follows. `/2022.05` specifies the version of the software.
 ```sh
 module load anaconda3/2022.05
 ```

-Now, the `conda` command should be ready to use.
+After loading, the `conda` command should now be ready to use.
 ```shell-session
 $ module list
 Currently Loaded Modulefiles: